darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

         else:
             raise Error("I don't know how to handle this kind of node", t)

-but the visitor classes in Python's `ast` module make our task a little more convenient:
+However, the visitor classes in Python's `ast` module make our task a little more convenient:

     class ExampleVisitor(ast.NodeVisitor):